 Choose options to fit your needs and budget

-Apply today for coverage starting tomorrow
+Apply today for coverage starting tomorrow in some cases

 No waiting for enrollment periods to apply

 Despite some obvious drawbacks, short term health insurance makes sense for certain people.
-Premiums are much lower for STHPs than for major medical policies, they cover a variety of benefits depending on the plan you choose, and they provide an option if you don't have major medical insurance.
-Combined with other policies, like standalone critical illness, short term medical plans can be part of your insurance package.
+Premiums are often much lower for STHPs than for major medical policies, they cover a variety of benefits depending on the plan you choose, and they provide an option if you don't have major medical insurance.
+Combined with other policies, like standalone critical illness, short term medical plans can be an important part of your insurance package.